cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   - Heading: Maximum 30 characters

+  - Description
-  - Description: If including an image, maximum 130 characters.
-If not including an image, maximum 250 characters.
+    * If including an image, minimum 50 characters and maximum 130 characters.
+    * If not including an image, minimum 100 characters and maximum 250 characters.
   - Call to action: Maximum 40 characters

   #### 33/33/33 info unit

-  Ideally, group 33/33/33 info units in multiples of three (3, 6, 9, etc.).
+  Ideally, group 33/33/33 info units in multiples of three.
 The content in each info unit should be roughly the same number of lines if possible.

   - Heading: Maximum 30 characters

-  - Description: Maximum 130 characters (previously 90-150)
+  - Description: Minimum 90 characters and maximum 150 characters

-  - Call to action: Maximum 40 characters
+  - Call to action: Maximum 30 characters

   ### Image guidelines